me9hanics/ArtProject/README.md

 <div align="center">
   <img src="https://github.com/me9hanics/ArtProject/assets/82604073/63fb8fec-20e0-43db-b974-b7f020028df8" width=80% alt="Time-and-place network" >
 </div>
+This was turned into a dynamic network and time passes along the horizontal axis, painters are aligned according to their birth year.
+This network was built by creating connections between painters if they painted at the same places roughly at the same time, filtering just for strong connections.

 * Time-and-place network without reordering nodes based on time (older version):<br>
 <div align="center">